 - Traditional Catholic schools should be more focused on evangelisation of the children than on academics.
 Of course, academics are important, but they’re not THAT important.
 Catholic schools should be focused on providing tuition that is affordable to the members of the parish, no matter the sacrifice necessary.
 If you can’t hire certified teachers, so be it.
 If you can’t get accreditation, so be it.
 If you can’t buy fancy computers and have other nice things, so be it.
 If the parishioners can’t afford to send their children to the parish school, then why does it exist?
 It’s a waste of space.
 They would be better off homeschooling, and many of them are.
 This message is for priests and bishops.
 Re-focus Catholic education toward evangelisation FIRST, and don’t worry so much about academic excellence.
 Make those schools affordable to parishioners FIRST, and don’t worry about the rest of the community.

-- The traditional parish MUST become the community centre for traditional Catholics and their families.
-This is where the life of the community must be centred.
+- The traditional parish MUST become the community center for traditional Catholics and their families.
+This is where the life of the community must be centered.
 Efforts should be made to host regular parish picnics and celebrations, and parishes need to figure out how to accommodate this.

 - The traditional parish should work toward becoming outgoing in evangelisation of the local community, in everything from visible Corpus Christi processions to local involvement in the affairs of the city, including a visible presence of faithful Catholicism in local sports, arts, parks, and recreation.
 The establishment of faithful Catholic businesses in the local community is a MUST as a long-term goal.

-- As the mainstream Catholic Church continues to downsize, and Anglo-American culture continues to collapse, the long-term goal of traditional Catholic parishes should be oriented toward founding satellite missionary outreaches in neighbouring areas.
-After the colonisation, comes the re-evangelisation.
+- As the mainstream Catholic Church continues to downsize, and Anglo-American culture continues to collapse, the long-term goal of traditional Catholic parishes should be oriented toward founding satellite missionary outreaches in neighboring areas.
+After the colonization, comes the re-evangelisation.